If you have an illness or are becoming less mobile, aids and adaptations can help you remain independent in your Broadland home.

 We will prioritise your assessment according to the level of your need.
 Broadland or your local council will arrange for the works to be completed.

-Not all adaptations need a referral to an occupational therapist.
-We may be able to carry out some minor adaptations for you, such as:
+Minor adaptations do not need a referral to an occupational therapist.
+We may be able to carry out these adaptations for you, such as:

 - hand/grab rails